Night of the Eagle: Plot

-Norman Taylor (Peter Wyngarde) is a psychology professor lecturing about belief systems and superstition.
-After a scene in which his wife searches frantically and finds a poppet left by a jealous work rival, he discovers that his wife, Tansy (Janet Blair), is practising obeah, referred to in the film as "conjure magic", which she learned in Jamaica.
+Norman Taylor is a psychology professor lecturing about belief systems and superstition at an English university.
+After a scene in which his American wife, Tansy, searches frantically and finds a poppet left by a jealous work rival, he discovers that Tansy is practising obeah, referred to in the film as "conjure magic", which she learned in Jamaica.
 She insists that her charms have been responsible for his rapid advancement in his academic career and for his general well-being.
 A firm rationalist, Norman is angered by her acceptance of superstition.
 He forces her to burn all her magical paraphernalia.

-Almost immediately things start to go wrong: a female student (Judith Stott) accuses Norman of rape, her boyfriend (Bill Mitchell) threatens him with violence, and someone tries to break into the Taylors' home during a thunderstorm.
+Almost immediately things start to go wrong: a female student accuses Norman of rape, her boyfriend threatens him with violence, and someone tries to break into the Taylors' home during a thunderstorm.
 Tansy, willing to sacrifice her life for her husband's safety, almost drowns herself and is only saved at the last minute by Norman giving in to the practices he despises.

 Tansy attacks him with a knife while in a trance, but Norman disarms her and locks her in her room.
-Her limping walk during the attack gives Norman a clue to the person responsible for his ill luck: university secretary Flora Carr (Margaret Johnston), the wife of Lindsay whose career had stalled in favour of Norman's.
+Her limping walk during the attack gives Norman a clue to the person responsible for his ill luck: university secretary Flora Carr, the wife of Lindsay whose career had stalled in favour of Norman's.
 Flora uses witchcraft to set fire to the Taylor home with Tansy trapped inside.